-This must be done regardless of whether the EW anticipated income or projected income.
+The correction must be done regardless of whether the EW anticipated income or projected income.
 Unreported changes in amount after the time of certification or recertification are not considered.
-This corrected worksheet amount must be used in the error determination process.
+The corrected worksheet amount must be used in the error determination process.